 And that, my dear friends, sums up the whole spice profile of Swedish cooking.
-Okay, so there IS pepper and salt used in Swedish dishes.
-But that’s about all the spices good, traditional Swedish dishes have.
+Okay, so there IS pepper and salt used in Swedish recipes.
+But that’s about all the spices good, traditional Swedish recipes have.
 They tend to be very bland by most other cuisine standards.

 How do I know this?
 Well, I worked in a local cafe for quite sometime as a teenager in a MN town called Mora.
 Mora is all things Swedish.
 Mora is the home of a gigantic Dala horse, and a Mora clock commemorating the town’s Swedish roots.
 Mora’s sister city and namesake is Mora, Sweden.
 Mora DOES Swedish.
 And that little local cafe I worked at knew how to cater to its locals!
 Which meant it knew Swedish dishes inside and out.

-At that cafe, I learned how to make many a Swedish dish.
+At that cafe, I learned how to make many a Swedish recipe.
 Yes, even lutefisk.
 Gah!!
 Try getting that smell out of your clothes!

 AND…AND…Nate is 1/4 Swedish.
 I remember when we first married and I met his great-uncles Raymond and Russell.
 They were 100% Swedish, spoke Swedish, cooked Swedish, and one was dressed in overalls every time you saw him.
 And they were huge, tall men.
 Nate’s grandpa and these great uncles were children of Swedish immigrants.